 Bar Exam Information

-Links to the websites for other states’ bar examiners can be found at the Office of the Registrar's website.
+Links to the websites for other states’ bar examiners can be found at the Office of the Registrar.

-- State Bar Exam.
 Most states administer the bar exam twice a year, the last week of February and the last week of July, with applications due approximately 4 months prior to the exam.
-Beware, though, some states have earlier deadlines.
+Some states have earlier deadlines.
 Below you will find a link to a list of all the state bar examiners in the country.
 Please check the state in which you plan to practice for its rules and deadlines.

 Most law school graduates take the July exam.
 Most states do not permit anyone to sit for the bar exam who has not actually graduated from law school.